 One question in the United States is whether Occupy Wall Street will eventually become a liberal counterweight to the conservative populism of the tea party movement.
-Heaney said he sees some similarity in terms of the sense of fear and anger driving both sides.
+Heaney sees some similarity in terms of the sense of fear and anger driving both sides.

-If the tea party was a conservative response to President Barack Obama's economic bailout plan in the spring of 2009, Occupy Wall Street came about partly due to liberals' reaction to the outcome of this summer's acrimonious debt-ceiling debate, Heaney argues.
-Obama and other top Democrats ultimately agreed to more than $2 trillion in spending cuts without any tax hikes on Wall Street financiers or others considered responsible for the economic crisis.
+If the tea party was a conservative response to President Barack Obama’s economic bailout plan in the spring of 2009, Occupy Wall Street came about partly due to liberals’ reaction to the outcome of this summer’s acrimonious debt-ceiling debate, Heaney argues.
+Obama and other top Democrats ultimately agreed to over $2 trillion in spending cuts without any tax hikes on Wall Street financiers or others considered responsible for the economic crisis.

 Progressives “watched in horror” during the debt-ceiling debate, he said.
 “Obama showed that he wasn’t able to deal” effectively with the right wing.